kjappelbaum/compmat_resources/docs/coding.rst

 Note that in both approaches the kernel will of course die after the walltime is exceeded.

+Speaking about jupyter notebooks, I like the `jupytertheme package <https://github.com/dunovank/jupyter-themes>`_.

 Online
 ``````
 * Valuable and fun are always the `talks by Raymond Hettinger <https://www.youtube.com/playlist?list=PLRVdut2KPAguz3xcd22i_o_onnmDKj3MA>`_